lars1808/Block-Dodge-Parry-SRD-2/settlements.md

 **Dungeon hirelings** are those brave enough to venture into dungeons alongside the party.
 Besides regular pay, they might want a share of the loot.

 - Torchbearers will carry light sources, supplies, and loot.
 They are lightly armed, backpack with 6 slots.
 They won't willingly endanger themselves by going first or fighting beyond self-defense.
 - Fellow adventurers are similar to PCs and are useful backup characters.
-See Other Adventurers ([Page 69](#Other Adventurers)) on how to roll for their stats and equipment.
+See [Other Adventurers](/friends-foes-monsters#other-adventurers) on how to roll for their stats and equipment.

 **Warfare hirelings** are hired to protect or attack fortifications, patrol the wilderness, and generally wage war.
-They act as a **detachment** (see [page 21](#Many Attackers: Detachments)), and a single detachment consists of roughly 10 men.
+They act as a [detachment](/combat#many-attackers-detachments), and a single detachment consists of roughly 10 men.
 An example stat block would be:

 - **Squad of Troops**.
 4 HP, 1 Armor, STR 12, DEX 12, WIL 10. *Detachment*.
 Longsword (d8) and bow (d6).